PreCyz/DownloadStationHelper/README.md

 Application does two separate things:
 1) Scan for new torrents,
 2) Prepare or create task for DownloadStation on Synology device:
-    - creates new torrent tasks via DownloadStation API
+    - creates new torrent tasks via DownloadStation API,
-    - saves torrent files in directory, which is pointed to automatic scan by DownloadStation.
+    - saves torrent files in directory.
+Directory is pointed out to automatic scan by application DownloadStation.

-### How to set up
+### How to setup application

 Whole configuration is located in _application.properties_ file.
 In order to work user has to set up application first.
 Further in this intro you will find hwo to set up program.